-On machines with a Beckhoff® PLC and an internet connection, our service team are able to connect, run, and troubleshoot your machine.
-Ask about this procedure when calling are service team
+On machines with a Beckhoff[®] PLC and an internet connection, our service team are able to connect, run, and troubleshoot your machine.

 Product Return Procedure

 If you've contacted Kval for help and it is determined that a return is necessary, use the procedure below to return the machine or part.